-Repentance leads to salvation/deliverance, and the forgiveness of our past sins; that’s what the text says.
+Repentance on our part leads to salvation/deliverance, and the forgiveness of our past sins; that’s what the text says.

 IF you have repented, THEN you can have reconciliation with the Almighty, and the opportunity of serving Him without the condemnation of those past sins | Romans 8.
 We’ll come back to what it really means to ‘repent’ in a minute…

 Jesus (the Word-of-God-made-flesh) paid the ransom price, so that everyone could have the opportunity of deliverance from that slavery-of-sin.
 He paid “everything” that He had for us, so now we owe Him “everything” that we have.
 He did not spill His blood dying on the cross, so that we could walk out of that slavery and into our own self-sovereignty; He bought us, He paid for us, we are not our own any longer | 1 Corinthians 6:19-20.

 So, now that the opportunity for deliverance from that slavery-of-sin has been made available, what are our choices?

 Romans 6:16-19 16Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, EITHER of sin, which leads to death, OR of obedience, which leads to righteousness.
 17But thanks be to God, that you who were once slaves of sin have become obedient from the heart to the standard of teaching to which you were committed, 18and, having been set free from sin, have become slaves of righteousness.
 19I am speaking in human terms, because of your natural limitations.
 For just as you once presented your members as slaves to impurity and to lawlessness leading to more lawlessness, SO NOW present your members as slaves to righteousness leading to sanctification.